Homology of Hilbert schemes of points on a locally planar curve: Flag Hilbert schemes

-Let $\cC \to B$ be a family of curves satisfying the hypotheses of Section \ref{sec:versalfamily}, that is, $\cC^{[n]}$ is nonsingular and every curve in the family is irreducible and reduced. \begin{nlemma} The relative flag Hilbert scheme $\cC^{[n,n+1]}$ is irreducible of dimension equal to $\dim \cC^{[n+1]}$. \end{nlemma} \begin{proof} Let $U \in \cC$ be the locus of $q \in \cC$ such that $q \in \cC_b$ with $\cC_b$ smooth at $q$.
+Let $\cC \to B$ be a family of curves satisfying the hypotheses of Section \ref{sec:versalfamily}, that is, $\cC^{[n]}$ is nonsingular and every curve in the family is irreducible and reduced. \begin{nlemma} The relative flag Hilbert scheme $\cC^{[n,n+1]}$ is irreducible of dimension equal to $\dim \cC^{[n+1]}$. \end{nlemma} \begin{proof} Let $U \subseteq \cC$ be the locus of $q \in \cC$ such that $q \in \cC_b$ with $\cC_b$ smooth at $q$.
 As every curve in the family is irreducible, we get that $U^{[n,n+1]} \subset \cC^{[n,n+1]}$ is irreducible.
 Now for every fibre $\cC_b$, we have that $\cC_b^{[n,n+1]} \cap U^{[n,n+1]}$ is dense in $\cC_b^{[n,n+1]}$, by Lemma \ref{thm:FlagHilbertSchemesAreIrreducible}.
 Hence $U^{[n,n+1]}$ is dense in $\cC^{[n,n+1]}$, and the claim follows. \end{proof}

-Using the techniques of \cite{shende12} and the fact that for a smooth surface $S$ the variety $S^{[n,n+1]}$ is smooth \cite{Cheah98, Tikhomirov97} one can show that $\cC^{[n,n+1]}$ is nonsingular.
-As we don't need this stronger statement, we omit the proof.
+Using the techniques of \cite{shende12} and the fact that for a smooth surface $S$ the variety $S^{[n,n+1]}$ is nonsingular (see \cite{Cheah98, Tikhomirov97}) one can show that $\cC^{[n,n+1]}$ is nonsingular.
+As we do not need this stronger statement, we omit the proof.